sunnysidevibes/raciantau/neiyeh.md

 <p>Are naturally infused and filled with it [the vital essence],</p>
 <p>Are naturally generated and developed [because of] it.</p>
 <p>It is lost</p>
-<p>Inevitably because of sorrow, happiness, joy, anger, desrie, and profit-seeking.</p>
+<p>Inevitably because of sorrow, happiness, joy, anger, desire, and profit-seeking.</p>
-<p>If you are able to cast off sorrow, happiness, joy, anger, desrie, and profit-seeking,</p>
+<p>If you are able to cast off sorrow, happiness, joy, anger, desire, and profit-seeking,</p>
 <p>Your mind will just revert to equanimity.</p>
 <p>The true condition of the mind</p>
 <p>Is that it finds calmness beneficial and, by it, attains repose.</p>